IBVPD/Nuvi/README.md

 Updates / Moving between releases
 =================================

+Run 'git fetch origin' periodically to update the repository without changing the local copy of the project.
 Releases are marked via git tags.
-Viewing all releases is possible by running 'git tag -l' within the project root which will output something like
+Viewing all releases is possible by running 'git tag -l' within the project root which will output
 ```shell
 [gnat@iridium nuvi]$ git tag -l
 0.1.0